apierg/apierg.github.io/_pages/cv.md

 Work experience
 ======
 ## Internship @ Machine Translation unit, Fondazione Bruno Kessler (Jan 2022 – Jun 2022)
-* Creation of a multilingual benchmark for the evaluation of gender neutral MT (see GeNTE)
+* Creation of a multilingual benchmark for the evaluation of gender-neutral MT (see GeNTE)
 * Duties include: Language, gender, and ethics literature review; Surveying relevant guidelines for gender-inclusive language in English, Italian, and Spanish to inform corpus aims and rationale; Reviewing candidate corpora to identify an ideal base corpus; Identifying and categorizing gender-neutralization strategies; Designing the benchmark.
 * Supervisor: Luisa Bentivogli